bringauto/fleet-protocol/README.md

 ### Package

-To create a package, configure the project with CMake option BRINGAUTO_PACKAGE=ON and then create it using `cpack`.
+To create a package configure the project with CMake option BRINGAUTO_PACKAGE=ON and then create it using `cpack`.

 ```bash
 mkdir _build && cd _build